joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 ### 2. Testability

-It's easy to test the behaviour of the parsing of an hand, or a single card, in isolation.
+It's easy to test the behavior of the parsing of an hand, or a single card, in isolation.
 Using the single class version of the parser, we might feel tempted to access the private methods (e.g. `parseHand`, or `parseCard`) due to _Insufficient Access_ [^synergy_between_testability_and_design] on the parser class.

 ### 3. Comprehensibility